adjtomo/pyadjoint/docs/convolution.rst

 Usage
 `````

-The following code snippets illustrates the basic usage of the convolution
+The following code snippet illustrates the basic usage of the convolution
 misfit function.
-The ``convolution`` misfit piggybacks on the waveform misft
+The ``convolution`` misfit piggybacks on the waveform misfit
 source code, and consequently shares the same config object.

 .. code:: python